Vietnam: Government and politics

 The National Assembly of Vietnam is the unicameral supreme state organ of power composed of 500 members.
 Headed by a chairman, it holds the unified powers of the state (meaning that it is superior to both the executive and judicial organs), with all central state officials being appointed from members of the National Assembly.
 The Supreme People's Court of Vietnam, headed by a chief justice, is the country's highest court of appeal, though it is also answerable to the National Assembly.
 Beneath the Supreme People's Court stand the provincial municipal courts and many local courts.
 Military courts possess special jurisdiction in matters of state security.
 Vietnam maintains the death penalty for numerous offences.

 In 2023, a three-person collective leadership was responsible for governing Vietnam.
 President Võ Văn Thưởng, Prime Minister Phạm Minh Chính (since 2021) and the most powerful leader Nguyễn Phú Trọng (since 2011) as the Communist Party of Vietnam's General Secretary.
 On 22 May 2024, Tô Lâm, who previously served as the Minister of Public Security, was voted as the president of Vietnam by the National Assembly, after Võ Văn Thưởng resigned in March of the same year due to corruption charges against him.
 On 3 August 2024, Tô Lâm, who is also serving as the president, was elected by the Central Committee of the Communist Party of Vietnam as the general secretary following the death of Nguyễn Phú Trọng on 19 July 2024.
 On 21 October 2024, the National Assembly appointed army general Lương Cường as president, succeeding Tô Lâm.

 Administrative divisions

-Vietnam is divided into 28 provinces (tỉnh, chữ Hán: 省) and 6 municipalities (thành phố trực thuộc trung ương), which are administratively on the same level as provinces.
+Following the 2025 administrative reforms and subsequent administrative changes, Vietnam is divided into 25 provinces (tỉnh) and 9 municipalities (Note: Marked in the table below as bolded text.) (thành phố trực thuộc trung ương), which are administratively on the same level as provinces.